DGuhr/spring-otel-extended/README.md

 At the time of writing this, when you use the OpenTelemetry Java Agent to auto-instrument a Spring-Application, your traces look like in the following picture:
 ![pic](assets/currentstate.png)

-This is a fine Trace, but there might be something missing in the "in between", and especially for bigger (often: over-abstracted / over-architected legacy) apps, such a trace can be very hard to read, because it usually consists of way more database calls, sp you have one /GET call and then, say, 10s of DB calls, and then another POST call to a downstream service... and so on.
+This is a fine Trace, but there might be something missing in the "in between", and especially for bigger (often: over-abstracted / over-architected legacy) apps, such a trace can be very hard to read, because it usually consists of way more database calls, so you have one /GET call and then, say, 10s of DB calls, and then another POST call to a downstream service... and so on.

 The idea here is to show the intermediate, Spring-annotated steps like in the following picture: